MRFAKE2002/react-shop/README.md

 20: Make 'handelDecreaseProductInCart' arrow function in context provider function to have in through the project and use it in 'SingleProduct' page.

-20: Make 'getProductQuantityFromCart' arrow function in context provider function to have in through the project and use it in 'SingleProduct' page.
+21: Make 'getProductQuantityFromCart' arrow function in context provider function to have in through the project and use it in 'SingleProduct' page.

+22: Make 'removeProductFromCart' arrow function in context provider function to have in through the project and use it in 'SingleProduct' page.